Frequently Asked Questions about Duo 2FA

 Some Macintosh users with USB-C/Thunderbolt 3 ports on their laptops may use tokens that look like this:

 What hardware tokens can I use?
-Any UTF or FIDO-compatible hardware token will work with Duo.
+Any U2F or FIDO-compatible Security Key will work with Duo.
 Common ones are manufactured by Feitian and YubiKey.

-How can I get a hardware token?
-If you are an SCU faculty or staff employee, and you do not have a smartphone or do not wish to use it for 2FA, Information Services will provide you with a hardware token.
-Pick one up in the Information Services office (2nd floor Learning Commons) between 8am-4:30pm, M-F. You can also call 408-554-4581 to request one.
+How can I get a Security Key?
+If you are an SCU faculty or staff employee, and you do not have a smartphone or do not wish to use it for 2FA, Information Services will provide you with a free Security Key.
+Pick one up at the Technology Help Desk.

-Why use a hardware token instead of my smartphone?
+Why use a Security Key instead of my smartphone?
 We recommend using a smartphone because of the convenience and ease of use.
-However, a hardware token is a better choice if you do not have a mobile phone or do not want to enroll it.
-However, if you do decide to use a hardware token, we strongly recommend you enroll backup devices, such as your office and home phones, so you can continue to verify Duo prompts even if you've forgotten your token.
+However, a Security Key is a better choice if you do not have a mobile phone or do not want to enroll it.
+However, if you do decide to use a Security Key, we strongly recommend you enroll backup devices, such as your office and home phones, so you can continue to verify Duo prompts even if you've forgotten your token.

-Can I see how a hardware token works?
+Can I see how a Security Key works?
 Here you go!

 Why should I use my mobile phone?
 We find that most people carry their phones everywhere, so they are a convenient way to verify your identity if you log into SCU application from multiple locations.
 They are less likely to be forgotten or misplaced than a small hardware token.
 And you can still authenticate to Duo with a mobile phone even when you're out of service.
 This can be beneficial if you're traveling and won't have access to your landline and don't want to bring a hardware token.

-Do I have to use my personal phone as the second factor?
-No. You can use a hardware token instead.
-However, we recommend that you set up multiple authentication options, just in case you lose or forget your primary device.
+Do I have to use my personal mobile phone as the second factor?
+No. You can use a Security Key, TouchID, or your office phone instead.
+However, we recommend that you set up multiple authentication options, just in case you lose or forget your primary device, or, if using a landline, in a different location.

 How does Duo work with text messaging?
 If you are familiar with SMS based 2FA for your personal accounts, Duo is a little different.
 When texting codes to your device, it will send 10 non-expiring codes at a time.
 When you get a Duo prompt, you can enter a code from a batch you already recieved, or you can request a new batch.